AdobeDocs/core-services.en/help/interface/marketing-cloud-integrations.md

 Help: [Share Experience Cloud Folders with Creative Cloud](creative-cloud.md)

-Share folders and assets between the Experience Cloud and the Creative Cloud.
+Share folders and assets between Experience Cloud and Creative Cloud.
 Collaborate, annotate shared assets, and use them in Experience Cloud applications like [!DNL Social] and [!DNL Target].

 **Applicable applications or services**